pita bread:

 https://www.ireks-kompendium.com/en/8-rye-sourdoughs/82-basics-of-acidification/823-why-does-rye-sourdough-have-to-be-acidified#:~:text=Moreover%2C%20the%20elasticity%20of%20the,lowering%20of%20the%20pH%20value.

 Bob has tried using just the sour, but never got enough rise without also using yeast.
-David has been able to do it, but the process took days.
+David Kaplan, who co-coordinated the second offering of this course, has been able to do it, but the process took days.
 The bakeries Bob worked in always used both a sour and yeast.
 Lastly, another difference between the rye bread ingredients and the previous breads is the additional of vital wheat gluten.
 It helps with the rise when you have a high fraction of rye flour.

 Pumpernickel Bread